gangyistudios/flutterfire_cookbooks/README.md

 # 4. Add a new Flutter screen which calls the function getUserData and displays the response
 # See file: lib/screens/call_functions_screen.dart

+# 5. After testing all ok deploy the function to prod
+firebase deploy --only functions
 ```